Urus Achieves Market Cap of $2.82 Million (URUS)

-Urus (URUS) traded flat against the U.S. dollar during the 1 day period ending at 22:00 PM E.T. on April 2nd.
-Urus has a market capitalization of $2.82 million and $222,855.00 worth of Urus was traded on exchanges in the last day.
-One Urus coin can currently be bought for $6.00 or 0.00018659 BTC on popular cryptocurrency exchanges.
-During the last week, Urus has traded flat against the U.S. dollar.
+Urus (URUS) traded flat against the dollar during the 1 day period ending at 19:00 PM ET on April 3rd.
+Urus has a market cap of $2.82 million and approximately $222,855.00 worth of Urus was traded on exchanges in the last day.
+One Urus coin can now be purchased for $6.00 or 0.00018659 BTC on cryptocurrency exchanges.
+Over the last seven days, Urus has traded flat against the dollar.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.